-Proteins: Types, Functions, Deficiency Symptoms and Sources
+Proteins: Types, Structure, Functions, Deficiency Symptoms and Sources

 Proteins are nutrients found in food.
 These nitrogenous organic compounds are large molecules.
 Proteins are made up of many amino acids.
 Gerardus Johannes Mulder, a Dutch chemist, was the first person to describe proteins.
 Protein got its name from Swedish chemist Jöns Jacob Berzelius in 1838.